Are you wondering how online training works?

 3. You plan when you are going to join the classes.
 Choose the courses you need and note when they are being offered.
 You can take one or several classes over any period of time.

 4. Once you pay, you have instant access to the class materials that are posted in online classrooms.
 There is text, photos, and step-by-step videos.
-Checklists of all steps help keep it easy to keep you on track.
+Checklists of all steps make it easy to keep you on track.
 Here is a sample lecture to give you an idea of how the content is presented.

 6. Train with your dog through the materials at home or away from home.
 If you do web cam sessions, you are responsible to follow the program and note down any questions for your weekly private session with your instructor.

 Most classes use materials that are easily found at home, cheap to purchase or can be borrowed.
 (Plant pots, ice cream lids and buckets, rubber hoses, etc.)